ro04/RPS-Multiplayer/README.md

 Things to do:
 1. Only the last player to pick can see who won.
 Make it so both players will be able to see who won at the same time.

-2. Hide links after player picks, show buttons before next round is played.
+2. Hide links after player picks, display links after round has ended.

 3. Disconnect function is not working properly.
-Troubleshoot and correct.
+When one player disconnects, both are removed from the database.

 4. Work on the layout.
 Make it mobile friendly.
 Add color, etc.

+5. Set a timer for players to make a pick.